rblades/dhworkbook_master/docs/supporting materials/multimode-networks.txt.md

 4. Save this as ```women-organizations-2-mode.gephi```.

-    **Pro tip**: always export your data from gephi (file >> export) in .net or .graphml or .gefx format as the .gephi format (which is your only option under file >> save as) is unstable.
-That is, sometimes gephi won't read .gephi files!
+    **Pro tip**: always export your data from Gephi (File >> Export) in `.net` or `.graphml` or `.gefx` format as the `.gephi` format (which is your only option under File >> Save as) is unstable.
+That is, sometimes Gephi won't read `.gephi` files!
 I did say this was **beta** software).

 ## Transforming the network

-At this point, you have a two mode network in gephi.
-You could click on the 'overview' panel and play with some of the layouts and begin to form impressions about the nature of your data.
+At this point, you have a two mode network in Gephi.
+You could click on the 'Overview' panel and play with some of the layouts and begin to form impressions about the nature of your data.
 Remember though any metrics calculated at this point would be largely spurious.
 Let's transform this two-mode network so that we can explore how women are connected to other women via shared membership.

 ![Image showing how to save and run Gephi](http://electricarchaeologist.files.wordpress.com/2013/10/slide6.jpg)

 On the multimode networks projection tab:

-1. Click load attributes.
+1. Click Load attributes.

 2. In ‘attribute type’, select organization